axone-protocol/contracts/docs/okp4-objectarium-instantiatemsg-definitions-bucketconfig-properties-hash_algorithm.md

 The algorithm used to hash the content of the objects to generate the id of the objects.
 The algorithm is optional and if not set, the default algorithm is used.

-The default algorithm is Sha256 .
+The default algorithm is Sha256 if not set.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                     |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :----------------------------------------------------------------------------- |